apache/ozone/hadoop-hdds/docs/content/design/container-reconciliation.md

 3. Add a mechanism for SCM to trigger this reconciliation as part of the existing heartbeat command protocol SCM uses to communicate with datanodes.

-4. an `ozone admin container reconcile <container-id>` CLI that can be used to manually resolve diverged container states among non-open container replicas.
+4. An `ozone admin container reconcile <container-id>` CLI that can be used to manually resolve diverged container states among non-open container replicas.
+    - When SCM gets this command, it would trigger one reconcile command for each replica.
+The CLI would be asynchronous so progress could be checked using container level checksum info added to `ozone admin container info` output.

 5. Delete blocks that a Container Replica has not yet deleted.